Table of Contents

 - Removing wrong numbers, addresses, or other bad data.

-- Segmenting your lists into ever more focused sections, targeting each voter as per their preference.
+- Segmenting your lists into ever more focused sections, targeting each voter data as per their preference.

-- Sort the data into supporters, swing voters, and opposition, and change that affiliation as your campaigning efforts change minds.
+- Sort the voter data into supporters, swing voters, and opposition.
+Also change that affiliation as your campaigning efforts change minds.

-Along with managing the list, you have to append it to your list constantly.
+Along with managing the list, you have to append it to your voter data list constantly.
 What does appending your list mean?

 - Adding survey answers from your calling campaigns.